RaoulGeorge/Calendar/readme.md

 <h2>Stuff I haven't completed yet</h2>
 Reminder and birthday functionality.
-Right now they are just 2 big buttons.
+Right now they are just 2 big buttons.<br />
-Trying to figure out a way to incorporate a delete alarms view.
+Trying to figure out a way to incorporate a delete alarms view.<br />
 In weekly view I want to add a time refernce.
-Maybe 24 rows corresponding to 24 hours in a day Maybe have a daily view as well???
+Maybe 24 rows corresponding to 24 hours in a day.<br />
+Maybe have a daily view as well???<br />